lomin/alive/PITCHME.md

 #### What is the problem?

+Most view-components of current web apps ...
+- ... are designer-unfriendly <!-- .element: class="fragment" -->
-Most view-components of current web apps are designer-unfriendly.
-This complicates the collaboration between designers and developers and hinders designers to leverage their area of expertise.
+- ... impede the collaboration between designers and developers <!-- .element: class="fragment" -->
+- ... hinder designer to leverage their skills <!-- .element: class="fragment" -->

 #VSLIDE